Rok with students at ABC Children Aid School in Bobo-Dioulasso, Burkina Faso

 Population: 15 million

-Estimated reading time: 8 minutes
+Burkina Faso travel blog reading time: 8 minutes

-- Exploring villages around Banfora on a moped with a Swedish buddy.
+• Exploring villages around Banfora on a moped with a Swedish buddy.

 The Land of Honest Men offers home to 60 different ethnic groups, that combine into one of the world’s youngest populations.
 Around 80% of the Burkinabe population is engaged in subsistence farming, which means that most of the crops and animals are grown for own consumption; no surplus for sale or trade.
-The main export of the country is gold, while peanuts, shea nuts, sesame and cotton are some of the few big-scale cultivated crops.

-The capital’s main attraction – a supermarket
+The Ouagadougou main attraction – a supermarket

-Burkina Faso is a country of funny names, rare sights and the ideal place to realize the second part of the humanitarian project for African children.
+Burkina Faso is a country of funny names, rare sights and the ideal place to realize the second part of my humanitarian project.
 Complicated names of the largest cities Ouagadougou and Bobo-Dioulasso are perfectly abbreviated to Ouaga and Bobo.
-Ouaga is a non-spectacular capital city where I stayed for less than 24 hours; beside some moderate attractions the highlight of my stay was – a well-stocked central supermarket.

 That’s right; a new, medium size supermarket.
 It can be quite a dramatic visit when, after months of catering my needs at simple kiosks or improvised stands, you enter a grocery store, offering fully stocked shelves with all possible products you can live without … until you see them again.

-Human need for unnecessary material goods quickly awakens at the first impulses, but on the other side, I was feeling confused asking myself: “Why would I need all these consumables, since I have been doing well without any of these products recently?”.
+Human need for unnecessary material goods quickly awakens at the first impulses, but on the other side, I was feeling confused asking myself: “Why would I need all these consumables, since I have been doing well without any of these products recently?

 I bought two Snickers chocolates with discount to fill my body with healthy ingredients such as milk, chocolate, caramel, peanuts and palm oil.
 As always, American style chocolate made me lazy with stomachache only fifteen minutes later.
 The short-lived temptation was worth the sin.

-A unique orange cathedral Cathédrale de l’Immaculée-Conception de Ouagadougou is probably one of the oldest buildings in the capital, built in 1936.
+A unique orange cathedral Cathédrale de l’Immaculée-Conception is probably one of the oldest buildings in the capital, built in 1936.
 I was careful to avoid taking photos from inside, since some people warned me that it is disrespectful and prohibited.

 Exploring local communities around Banfora

-I rented a moped in Banfora and drove around to the surrounding villages with a Swedish friend that I met on a bus the previous day.
 Old mopeds had a very particular way to start.
 I had to pedal to gain speed, release the clutch and press the ignition button.
 I am used to motorbikes and learned the routine immediately, while my Swedish friend’s little attention to this procedure seems to have caused a failure in his moped.

 On the way back, an uninspected event occurred, when my friend’s moped suddenly stopped in the middle of a village, where they don’t see foreigners very frequently.